 A number of trojan and malware attacks have hit Australia throughout October and November.
-Most notably, the BlueKeep and Emotet attacks.
+Most notably, the BlueKeep and Emotet infections.
 An unpatched exploit is affecting PCs running old Windows software which has been colloquially dubbed BlueKeep.
-Although Microsoft has released a patch for this exploit back in May, it’s estimated millions of PCs are still at risk.
-Furthermore, the impending end of life for Windows 7 means that similar attacks like BlueKeep could happen after Microsoft stops releasing security patches early next year.
+Although Microsoft security has released a patch for this exploit back in May, it’s estimated millions of PCs are still at risk.
+Furthermore, the impending end of life for Windows 7 means that similar attacks like BlueKeep could happen after Microsoft stops releasing cyber security patches early next year.

 What is BlueKeep?